 Change the owner of the article to your name (if not already listed).

-Work through the Sakai functionality for the current version on the test servers.
+Work through the Sakai 10 functionality on the test servers.

 For descriptions of multiple features in one screen image, provide numbered annotations of the user interface, with corresponding notes within that step.

-Test your instructions by walking through the steps on the test servers.
+Test your instructions by applying them on the test servers.